-Let's me honest.
-If you are receiving money through PayPal in foreign currencies, PayPal is charging you a huge amount with their poor exchange rates and high fees.
+Let's be honest… If you are receiving money through PayPal in foreign currencies, PayPal is charging you a huge amount with their poor exchange rates and high fees.
 So you have searched how to bypass their exchange rates and get your more of your money home.
 With the TransferWise Borderless account you have access to unique banking account numbers for USD, EUR, GBP etc. For example, to withdraw USD from PayPal to TransferWise, you connect your USD bank account details to your PayPal account.
 Then use TransferWise to send more of your money home.

 A warning!
 Since first publishing this guide in 2018, PayPal has become aware of this money saving trick and is trying their utmost to stop you from doing this!
 They make it as difficult as possible for you to do this because PayPal make most of their profit by locking you in to their system and charging you huge fees.
 When you link a virtual foreign exchange optimized bank account such as TransferWise Borderless, WorldFirst World and the OFX Global Currency accounts, PayPal disconnects it after a period of time.
 Another example.
 November 2020, Australian PayPal customers have been charged an additional 3% for withdrawing USD to a USA bank account if you are not a US registered PayPal customer.

 In the old iCompareFX we had a comment system.
 The comments showed successes and knock backs by PayPal.
 The most useful comments have been copied to the new website and are at the end of this guide.
 The most important take away is that, yes, this guide works.
 Depending on your home country, PayPal can make it easier or harder for you.
 But all that have persisted have been successful.
 So expect this to not be straight forward.
 Be prepared to call PayPal and push for the linked bank account to stick.